 This is a video project NOT a PowerPoint project.
 Please record a video for credit!
 You will spend your whole life inundated with slides your whole life, this project allows us to break free and learn in another setting.
 I will not accept a final in the .pptx format.

 *You may utilize a PowerPoint within the actual video project if you deem it approximately.
-An example is provided below.

 Using video could be as simple as recording a student oral presentation for future review or as elaborate as producing an original short film.
 Depending on the project's complexity, consider these suggested steps for ensuring that you create thoughtful final products that demonstrate your knowledge and not lacking in substance.